Law, Government, Business & Science

 Alexander Gintsburg's role was different again.

-Gamaleya's management pages still identify him as director of the center, and the official Sputnik V materials continue to present him as one of the lead public voices for the vaccine.
+Official Sputnik V materials identify him as the longtime head of the Gamaleya Center and continue to present him as one of the lead public voices for the vaccine.
 The Sputnik V press materials from late 2020 declared high interim efficacy and framed the shot as both a national scientific achievement and a geopolitical demonstration.

-Gintsburg was not merely a scientist in a laboratory race.
+Gintsburg was more than a scientist in a laboratory race.
 He was part of a state project that used vaccine development as proof of Russian capability, prestige, and speed.
 The Gamaleya effort operated through a research tradition that predated COVID, but the pandemic pushed it onto the world stage in a register that was always scientific and political at once.

 This is why grouping Gintsburg with Zaks and Shapira is so revealing in retrospect.
 All three men worked on vaccines.
 But they worked inside different systems of legitimacy, corporate biomedicine, security-minded state science, and sovereign prestige science.

-The shared Jewish frame was real, but it was not the deepest frame
+The shared Jewish frame was meaningful, but it was not the deepest frame

 The Jerusalem Post's 2020 profile that grouped them together was not silly.
 Jewish publications naturally look for communal links across global events.
 But with distance, the more instructive comparison is structural rather than ethnic.